Rei-SwitchBot/faq/en-us/Bot.md

 - Remove the batteries from the Bot.
 - While pressing and holding the reset button, reinsert the batteries.
 - Open the SwitchBot app, navigate to Profile > Firmware Recovery, and check if the option to recover your Bot appears.

-5. If the problem remains unresolved after these steps, to determin if your Bot needs to be replaced, could you kindly provide a short video showing the issue?

-*If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance.

 ---